Why is Sugar So Addictive?

 It’s even in things that we consider healthy—cereal, protein bars, yogurt, bread, and most spaghetti sauce!

-The feeling of pleasure associated with eating sugar often overrides any intellectual understanding we have that it is bad for us.
-And when we consume sugar for an extended period of time, the amount of sugar required to get that initial feeling of pleasure from the dopamine signal increases; thus, we need to eat more and more sugar to get the same pleasurable experience.
+And to add insult to injury, when we consume sugar for an extended period of time, the amount of sugar required to get that initial feeling of pleasure from the dopamine signal increases; thus, we need to eat more and more sugar to get the same pleasurable experience.

-And when we stop eating sweet things there is a period of withdrawal – you can feel very uncomfortable, even sick.
+And for many of us, when we stop eating sweet things there is a period of withdrawal – causing feelings of discomfort, both physical and emotional.
 To get back to feeling normal we consume sugar.
 It is a vicious cycle.
-This is the same cycle in addiction to drugs such as cocaine and heroin.
-In fact, some studies have shown that sugar is more addictive than these illicit drugs.
+This is the same cycle in addiction to drugs such as cocaine and heroin—although whether sugar is addictive or not is a matter of intense debate in many research circles.

 Additionally, chronic overconsumption can cause the dysregulation of a hormone called leptin.
-Leptin helps in signalling feelings of satiety.
+Leptin helps in signaling feelings of satiety.
 So, when leptin is not working properly, food cravings can result.

 There are often emotional aspects of sugar addiction as well.

 Eating sugar makes us feel good, which can override pain, anger, sadness, fear, or any number of other uncomfortable emotions.
-Food and sugar are generally acceptable ways to drown your discomfort.
-You need to decide if it’s ok for you.
+Is that a bad thing?
+Food and sugar are generally acceptable ways to suppress our discomfort so ultimately you need to decide if it’s ok for you.
 My own experience was pretty intense around sugar addiction.
 I would binge on it regularly.
-So much so that it impacted my quality of life, my weight, my energy, my health.
+So much so that it impacted my quality of life, my energy, my health.
 I thought about food constantly.
 It was exhausting.

 At some point I simply had enough.
 I decided that I no longer was willing to let food, specifically sugar, rule my brain and my life.
 I did gobsmacks of counseling to figure out why I was using food in the way that I was, and ultimately cut out sugar entirely for years before I finally freed myself.

-Cutting an addiction to sugar is easier said than done.
+Cutting down on sugar is easier said than done.
 But, it is possible!

 If you need to do counseling to really figure out what is behind the emotional part of your consumption of sweet foods, do it.
 You won’t regret it.
-As for the physiological part, eating a balanced diet high in fiber, healthy fats, and protein is the key.
+As for the physiological part, eating a balanced diet high in fiber, healthy fats, and protein can really help with satiety and cravings for sugar.
 Avoid sweet things as much as you can as they will act as triggers for most of us.
 This means avoiding fake sweeteners as well as real sugar.
 It means more veggies and less fruit.
 It means reading labels and keeping both added and natural sugar of all sorts to a minimum.
-And protein.
+And did I mention protein?
 Lots and lots of protein.

 Everyone has a different journey around sugar but if you struggle with this remember that you are hard-wired for it.
 I do not think we should be ashamed of our genetics and the adaptions that have made our lives possible today, but I do believe we have the choice to eat healthily and live the fulfilling, vibrant lives that we desire and deserve.